oguzzhanturkmen/note-taking-app-react-native/README.md

 - **Current Status**: The app is in active development, with a focus on fixing minor bugs and enhancing functionality.

-Stay updated as we continuously improve and expand the capabilities of this app.
+Stay updated as I continuously improve and expand the capabilities of this app.
 Your feedback and suggestions are always welcome!